|Host Institution:||Semester and Academic Year programs:

 Located just 1 hour from London by bus or train, Oxford is one of the oldest and most beautiful university towns in the world.
 As soon as you step foot in Oxford, you’ll discover what has made it a favorite of students, scholars, writers, and tourists for close to a millennium.
 Its breathtaking Gothic architecture and large student population make this one of the most captivating cities in Europe, as well as one of the most intellectually charged.
 Since 1 in every 5 people in Oxford is a student, the town is very student-focused and offers an abundance of extra-curricular possibilities.

 The International Office and International Student Advisory Centre provide over 2,500 international students with support and guidance, to help you adjust to life on campus and take advantage of the countless facilities and opportunities that the university has to offer.
-These two groups also organize orientation (called “Induction”) and social events so that you can get to know other Brookes students.
 Upon arrival, you will also be assigned your own personal academic advisor.

-Oxford Brookes is proud to be the first university in the world to be awarded Fairtrade status, meaning everything bought and sold on campus carries the Fairtrade mark.
-As 100% of the electricity used on campus comes from renewable resources, Brookes is committed to being an environmentally sustainable and ethically responsible place to study.
+Oxford Brookes is proud to be the first university in the world to be award Fair Trade status, meaning everything bought and sold on campus carries the Fair Trade mark.
+As ˘100% of the electricity used on campus comes from renewable resources, Brookes is committed to being an environmentally sustainable and ethically responsible place to study.

 As an Oxford Brookes student, you’ll have the opportunity to join the Students’ Union.
 This organization is run by students, for students, and is the center of campus life and home to Brookes’ 70+ student clubs and societies.
 Some of these include: Amnesty International, Choral and Orchestral Society, Politics Society, Road Trip Society, and 35 different sports clubs, including American Football.
 The Students’ Union publishes a free monthly newspaper to keep you up-to-date on what’t going on around campus and in the city of Oxford.
 And don’t forget to stop by “The Venue,” which hosts several club nights per week and attracts big name bands.